girip11/python_learning/clean_code_python/3_general_traits_of_good_code.md

 ## Orthogonality in software

 * Orthogonality - making the modules independent of each other.
 High cohesion.
 Easy to make changes without regressing other components/modules.

+## Structuring the code

+* In python a large module can be split in to a package containing many smaller modules, **without breaking any import statements**

+* All the things that were previously present in the large module can be added to the new package's `__init__.py` file, so the older import statements are still valid.

 ---